-60. (a) A standing committee or subcommittee thereof may not take action on a bill at any hearing held outside of the State Capitol.

-(b) A committee may hear the subject matter of a bill or convene for an informational hearing during a period of recess.
-Four days' notice in the Daily File is required prior to the hearing.

-(c) A bill may not be acted upon by a committee during a joint recess.
+- 60. (a) A standing committee or subcommittee thereof may not take action on a bill at any hearing held outside of the State Capitol. - (b) A committee may hear the subject matter of a bill or convene for an informational hearing during a period of recess.
+Four days' notice in the Daily File is required prior to the hearing. - (c) A bill may not be acted upon by a committee during a joint recess.

-Deadlines\
+Deadlines

-61. The deadlines set forth in this rule shall be observed by the Senate and Assembly.
-After each deadline, the Secretary of the Senate and the Chief Clerk of the Assembly may not accept committee reports from their respective committees except as otherwise provided in this rule:

-(a) Odd-numbered year:

-(1) Feb.
-22-Last day for bills to be introduced.

-(2) May 3-Last day for policy committees to hear and report to fiscal committees fiscal bills introduced in their house.
+- 61. The deadlines set forth in this rule shall be observed by the Senate and Assembly.
+After each deadline, the Secretary of the Senate and the Chief Clerk of the Assembly may not accept committee reports from their respective committees except as otherwise provided in this rule: - (a) Odd-numbered year: - (1) Feb.
+27-Last day for bills to be introduced. - (2) May 1-Last day for policy committees to hear and report to fiscal committees fiscal bills introduced in their house. - (3) May 15-Last day for policy committees to hear and report to the floor nonfiscal bills introduced in their house. - (4) May 22-Last day for policy committees to meet prior to June 8.